Charli3-Official/charli3-push-oracle-sdk/README.md

 ```

 This command is particularly useful for checking the entire codebase, especially before pushing to a shared repository or integrating changes.

+## License

+This repository is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.

+### License Rationale

+Charli3 uses a combination of OSI-approved open-source licenses, primarily AGPL-3.0 and MIT, depending on the role of each repository within the ecosystem.
+Repositories that implement core or protocol-critical logic are licensed under AGPL-3.0 to ensure that improvements and modifications remain transparent and benefit the entire ecosystem, including node operators, developers, and token holders, while maintaining full OSI compliance.
+This may include both on-chain and select off-chain components where protocol logic and token usage are integral.

+Repositories focused on tooling, SDKs, and supporting components are typically licensed under the MIT License to promote broad adoption, flexibility, and ease of integration.

+AGPL-3.0 is applied where reciprocal openness is important to protect shared protocol infrastructure, while MIT is used where permissiveness and developer flexibility are the primary goals.

+Please refer to each repository’s [LICENSE](LICENSE) file for the specific terms that apply.

+## Official Deployments

+Charli3 maintains and supports only official deployments that use the $C3 token and unmodified protocol economics.